f20260173-crypto/Induction-task-/README.md

 - The Y-axis represents depth in metres.
 - The smoothed depth values were plotted to make the graph easier to interpret.

-A title and grid were also added to improve readability.

 ## Question 9: Creating the Animated Graph